-Luxembourg can be an ideal location to find jobs abroad, particularly within the financial services and communications sectors which are popular and lucrative for skilled workers in Luxembourg.
+With the highest GDP and highest minimum wages in the world, Luxembourg can be an ideal location for expats looking to work abroad.
+Indeed, the country’s financial services and communications sectors are particularly popular and lucrative for skilled workers from elsewhere.

 Work in Luxembourg